-The innovators behind the leading Cableless Technology and where sailmaking boundaries are redefined.
+The Doyle design office is the innovator behind the leading Cableless and Structured Luff Technology and where the limits of sailmaking are constantly tested.

 “The design team led by Richard Bouzaid, put in a huge eﬀort.
 If you want something diﬀerent, something fast or an edge - it is best not to follow the crowd”.

 Grand Prix Design

 Doyle's Design Director, Richard Bouzaid leads the innovation and research for Doyle’s Design Department.
 With over 20 years of sailing experience, Bouzaid has been involved in winning campaigns for the America’s Cup, Volvo Ocean Race, Vendee Globe and several Grand Prix projects.